KentenRoth/100DaysOfCode/README.md

 I got a little coding in during that afternoon and a little more in this evening.
 I am going to call it a night earlier than normal to spend a little time with the family.
 Today was overall good.
 Had the issues this AM, but got things working as expected.
 I am feeling really good about building things with Mongo and I plan on building out a DB on my own over the course of the week.
 I think I should be able to knock it out.
 The thing that I think will take the longest is getting the data entered into postman and sent to the DB.
 I will also, keep moving forward and learning while building out the DB.

 ---

+Day 43

+Today when I sat down to learn and code my head wasn't really into it.
+I know this is important so I know days feeling like this I still need to do what I know I need to do.
+Once I get sat down and started going through code and learning everything settled back into normal.
+I created a new repo and I am going to start working on a database for an app I want to build.
+I am going to setup an app that I can keep track of information from books that I have read.
+I will keep track of Title, Author, Pages, Snippets, and a short review.
+I think I know how to do everything except for how I would do multiple snippets.
+I will have to do a little research and some trial and error to get it working.
+Overall I am happy with how the weekend went and what I got done.
+I did not fall into the video game or youtube loop of time wasting even though I did do some of both of those.

+---